 If capitalism is understood to be the cause of climate change, the notion that there could be capitalist solutions to the climate crisis may seem counterintuitive.
 And yet, rather than alternatives to this model of infinite growth, the twenty-first century has seen a push for a so-called ‘green economy’.
 This term has been adopted by businesses and individuals alike to drive the idea that their ecologically detrimental activity has been mitigated (after all, is the problem of huge corporations’ fuel emissions really that bad if you’ve remembered your tote bag?).
 Even if the green economy can have positive effects, pushing the message of ‘environmental friendliness’ through the very system that is causing environmental catastrophe is counterintuitive.
 The message is at odds with the medium sharing it.

 This cognitive dissonance – that suggests the problems caused by capitalism can be solved by capitalism itself – is one described by Mark Fisher in Capitalist Realism as ‘the widespread sense that not only is capitalism the only viable political and economic system, but also that it is now impossible even to image a coherent alternative to it’.
-This acceptance of capitalism in our everyday lives is the cause of the gulf between harmful action and earnest intent – and the reason the entertainment industry has, perhaps incorrectly, positioned itself as a place where the climate crisis can be battled.
+This acceptance of capitalism in our everyday lives is the cause of the gulf between harmful action and earnest intent – and the reason the entertainment industry has, perhaps incorrectly, positioned itself as a place where the climate change crisis can be battled.

 Take, for example, Father John Misty’s 2017 album Pure Comedy.
 The concept album come-existential tirade discusses the pitfalls of neoliberal capitalism and the modern entertainment industry, and their impact on the human condition.
 The thirteen-track album examines what it means to be human and despairs over the tendency of humanity to create structures which block and pervert the natural course of life.
 More specifically, the album identifies the entertainment industry as the branch of neoliberal capitalism which pacifies human questions of existentialism and furthers the decline of human civilisation.
 The album was accompanied by four single releases, four music videos, a twenty-five minute short film and a world tour.
 The critical acclaim which the album has received has in large part focused on its lyricism: Leonie Cooper for NME called the album ‘a beautiful, illuminating masterpiece’ upon its release, and said that it ‘sets itself apart by virtue of its lyrics’.
 And yet, judged in the context of its form, Pure Comedy is the epitome of the neoliberal capitalist cognitive dissonance which Josh Tillman, under his stage persona Father John Misty, berates.